CaptainToTo/owl-tree/README.md

 # Creating a Connection

-Owl Tree's main interface is the `Connection` class.
+OwlTree's main interface is the `Connection` class.
+OwlTree supports both server authoritative, and relayed peer-to-peer architecture.
+The following example shows how to create a server authoritative session.

 To open a server, or connect as a client, create a new `Connection`:

 ```cs
 using OwlTree;